jkn1092/gas-bad-nft-marketplace-audit/README.md

 <img src="./img/gas-bad.png" width="400" alt="gas-bad">
 <br/>

+This project focuses on building a gas-optimized NFT marketplace on the Ethereum mainnet, utilizing assembly and formal verification techniques.

 We are building a "gas bad" marketplace.
 An NFT marketplace, but we are going for a gas optimized version.